 Michael Coppedge, Professor of Political Science, Kellogg Faculty Fellow

 Carlos Gervasoni, Associate Research Professor, Universidad Torcuato Di Tella; Former Kellogg PhD Fellow

 Scott Mainwaring, Eugene P. and Helen Conley Professor of Political Science, Kellogg Faculty Fellow

-Virginia Oliveros, Assistant Professor of Political Science, Tulane University; Kellogg Visiting Fellow
+Virginia Oliveros, Associate Professor of Political Science, Tulane University; Kellogg Visiting Fellow